Sanjuice/GameGen/README.md

 # GameGen

-Filbert game created for the Volta GameGen Hackathon on 23-24th August 2019.
+Filbert game created by Olivia Handspiker and Sanjana Swami for the Volta GameGen Hackathon on 23-24th August 2019.